-World-renowned for his work on marital stability and divorce prediction, John Gottman has thirty-five years of breakthrough research on marriage and parenting have earned him numerous major awards, including:
+World-renowned for his work on marital stability and divorce prediction, John Gottman’s forty years of breakthrough research on marriage and parenting have earned him numerous major awards, including:

 - Four National Institute of Mental Health Research Scientist Awards